FREQUENTLY ASKED QUESTIONS

 Should I tip my guide?

 Our guides are paid by the trip.
 You are not required to tip your guide, however, if you thoroughly enjoyed your experience and want to express you appreciation to your guide, gratuities are genuinely appreciated.
 You may want to consider bringing a little extra cash just in case.
-For Middle Ocoee trips, typical amounts are $5 per person or $20 to $30 per boat.
-On Full River combos, typical amounts are $10 per person or $40 to $60 per boat.
+For Middle Ocoee trips, typical amounts are $5-10 per person.
+On Full River combos, typical amounts are $10-20 per person.
 The amount you are comfortable with giving is certainly up to you.

 How are the rapids rated?